 1.Likert scale for strength/direction of recommendation

 Define a scale rating each guideline document 1-5 on negative-neutral-positive recommendations regarding e-cigarettes (moderated by hypothesised effect size and confidence of evidence).

-2.Coding of guideline documents

-Code all guideline documents using Likert scale (duplicated and reviewed).
+Double-coding of all documents by two researchers.
+Disagreements resolved by agreement across team.
 Extract Abstract/Summary statements as text to evaluate assessment.

+What’s the independent and cross referral and review process?
+Kappa stat for inter-rater reliability?
+How disagreements are resolved.
+By agreement?
+Take mean score?
+Use one as a sensitivity analysis?
+Robustness test, what happens if you reverse score one of the documents?

 3.Block modelling – grouped by common citations, coloured by recommendation

-Calculate distance between papers according to number of citations in common.
+Run a block model procedure on the two mode paper by guidance document affiliation matrix

+Determine which papers & documents are assigned to each block

+Insert table – ‘Block number’, ‘Documents in block’, ‘ N papers in block’, ‘N influential papers in block’ , mean (sd) document rating per block.

 4.Visualisation of grouped network

 Plot network graph with guideline points coloured by recommendation and clustered by documents in common.